-When we are harmed by another, our view of the world changes and there is no guidebook or set rules on how to process and deal with that shift in our perceptions.
+When we are harmed by another, our view of the world changes, and there is no guidebook or set rules on how to process and deal with that shift in our perceptions.
 Carrying on with our lives in the same manner as we did before is often just not possible.

 After a 62% drop in the number of victims of violent crime across America between 1994 and 2015, this rate is once again on the rise.

 In 2018 there were 3.3 million people who had been the victim of a violent crime in the US, an increase of 604,000 from 2015.
-This increase came from cases of rape and sexual assault, aggravated assault and simple assault according to the United States Bureau of Justice Statistics’ National Crime Victimization Survey (NCVS).
-Furthermore, less people are reporting violent victimizations to police than they were prior to 2015.
+This increase came from cases of rape and sexual assault, aggravated assault, and simple assault according to the United States Bureau of Justice Statistics’ National Crime Victimization Survey (NCVS).
+Furthermore, fewer people are reporting violent victimizations to police than they were prior to 2015.

 Being the victim of a criminal act can be extremely traumatic and its impacts can last for months or even years.
 Laurence Miller in his paper ‘Psychotherapy of Crime Victims: Treating the Aftermath of Interpersonal Violence’ states that 40 to 70% of people who have experienced crime-related traumas have then been diagnosed with Post Traumatic Stress Disorder (PTSD).
 Anxiety and depression are also very common among crime victims with issues of substance abuse sometimes arising in their attempts to cope with the symptoms they have been left with.
 Family members of crime victims can also suffer trauma and psychological symptoms leaving them struggling to cope and severely impacting their daily lives.